 Education: Marmion Military Academy, University of Illinois; MBA, University of Chicago

-Military Service: "I flunked the army physical in 1968."
+Military service: "I flunked the army physical in 1968."

-Ethnicity: Luxembourg German, German,
+Ethnicity: Luxembourg German, German, English, Irish

 Hobbies: Golf, chess

-Resume at a glance: Chairman of Oberweis Asset Management; chairman of Oberweis Dairy.
+Resumé at a glance: Chairman of Oberweis Asset Management; chairman of Oberweis Dairy.
 Taught junior high, 1968-'69.

 Why he says he's running: "Seeing the government waste and the crazy government programs, the spending that we have, that I believe that I could do a very significant job in helping to reduce and clean up."